FrancisPadero-GitHub/vite-digitec-js/src/pages/agreements/terms-and-conditions.md

 ### Payment Confirmation

 - Payment records entered by the Treasurer are subject to verification and may be corrected if errors are identified.
-- You should verify payment amounts and dates in your dashboard after each transaction.
+- You should verify payment amounts and other necessary details in your account after each transaction.

 > **No Financial Advice:** DigiTEC is a record-keeping and management tool.
 It does not provide financial, legal, or investment advice.